Demi Lovato: Dancing with the Devil: Production

-Demi Lovato: Dancing with the Devil is directed, produced and executive produced by Michael D. Ratner, executive produced by Lovato theirself and Braun, Allison Kaye, Scott Manson for SB Projects, and Scott Ratner, Kfir Goldberg and Miranda Shannon for OBB Pictures.
+Demi Lovato: Dancing with the Devil is directed, produced and executive produced by Michael D. Ratner, executive produced by Lovato herself and Braun, Allison Kaye, Scott Manson for SB Projects, and Scott Ratner, Kfir Goldberg, and Miranda Shannon for OBB Pictures.
 Marc Ambrose served as producer, and Andy Mininger, Arlen Konopaki, Jen McDaniels, Scott Marcus, James Shin and Hannah Lux Davis served as co-executive producers.

 Episodes

 Release

-Similarly to Simply Complicated, the documentary features interviews with friends and family speaking of Lovato's near-fatal 2018 overdose and the health scares they experienced from the event.
+Similarly to Simply Complicated, the documentary features interviews with friends and family speaking of Lovato's near-fatal 2018 overdose and the health scares she experienced from the event.
 Elton John and Christina Aguilera also appear.

 Dancing with the Devil debuted as the opening night headliner at the South by Southwest (SXSW) Film Festival on March 16, 2021 and the first two episodes were released on YouTube on March 23, 2021.
 The last two episodes premiered March 30 and April 6, respectively.

 Critical reception

-The docs-series received positive reviews.
-The review aggregator website Rotten Tomatoes reported a "Certified Fresh" 85% approval rating with an average rating of 7/10 based on 34 reviews.
-The website's critical consensus reads: "Harrowing and heartfelt, Dancing with the Devil at times trips over itself, but there's no denying the power of Demi Lovato's candid courage in facing [their] demons."
-On Metacritic, the film received a weighted average score of 73 out of 100 based on 9 reviews, indicating "generally favorable reviews".
+The docs series received positive reviews.
+The review aggregator website Rotten Tomatoes reported an 85% approval rating with an average rating of 7/10 based on 34 reviews.
+The website's critical consensus reads: "Harrowing and heartfelt, Dancing with the Devil at times trips over itself, but there's no denying the power of Demi Lovato's candid courage in facing their demons."
+On Metacritic, the film received a weighted average score of 73 out of 100 based on nine reviews.
 Lea Palmieri of Decider gave the series a positive review, writing that Dancing with the Devil is "raw and heartbreaking and challenging to watch — which makes it all the more imperative that people do hear Lovato's harrowing story".

-The Guardian writer Alim Kheraj gave the series 4 out of 5 stars, commenting that Dancing with the Devil explores the devastating consequences of living under the restraints of being a child star, and that "if the point of music documentaries is to humanise her subject, then Demi Lovato: Dancing With the Devil should become the blueprint."
+The Guardian writer Alim Kheraj gave the series four out of five, commenting that Dancing with the Devil explores the devastating consequences of living under the restraints of being a child star, and that "if the point of music documentaries is to humanize her subject, then Demi Lovato: Dancing With the Devil should become the blueprint."
 Daniel D'Addario from Variety praised Lovato for her "outright shocking bluntness" and powerfulness throughout the series.
-In a mixed review, Inkoo King of The Hollywood Reporter praised Lovato's brutal honesty throughout the series, but felt that at times the "honesty is sometimes undermined aesthetically by production choices ... at other times, Lovato's openness is underserved by Ratner's preference for momentum over proper contextualization."
+In a mixed review, Inkoo King of The Hollywood Reporter praised Lovato's brutal honesty throughout the series, but felt that at times the "honesty is sometimes undermined aesthetically by production choices ... at other times, Lovato's openness is underserved by Ratner's preference for momentum over proper contextualization".

-Rating the series a C-grade, The Playlist critic Robert Daniels complimented Lovato for courageously attempting to reclaim her agency but criticized the series for "falling into the same cycle of manicured myth-building [Lovato] had hoped to leave behind."
-Scoring the series 2 out of 5 stars, Dewey Singleton of AwardsWatch stated that "the film comes off as more of a PR move than any deep dive into addressing their inner demons."
+Rating the series a C-grade, The Playlist critic Robert Daniels complimented Lovato for courageously attempting to reclaim her agency but criticized the series for "falling into the same cycle of manicured myth-building [Lovato] had hoped to leave behind".
+Scoring the series two out of five, Dewey Singleton of AwardsWatch stated that "the film comes off as more of a PR move than any deep dive into addressing their inner demons".